-- you must undergo a group 2 medical examination with your GP
+- you must undergo a group 2 medical examination with your own GP

-- you must undergo and pass both an English comprehension and a knowledge test prior to being granted a licence.
+- you must undergo and pass both an English comprehension and knowledge tests prior to being granted a licence.

-Please refer to the guide to obtaining a licence which is available to download from the Documents section.
+Please refer to the guide to obtaining a licence which is available to download.

 You must attend the licensing office in person to make an appointment to begin the application process.
-You must also pay the applicable fee at this time and fees may be paid via cash, debit card or cheque, supported by a current bankers card.
+You must also pay the applicable fee at this time and fees can be paid via cash, debit card or cheque.
 All cheques should be made payable to Leeds City Council.
 Please see our guide to obtaining a licence for a full list of our fees.

 I have a conviction, will this prevent me from becoming a licensed Hackney carriage or private hire driver?

-The taxi and private hire licensing section must be satisfied that the drivers it licenses are safe, honest and trustworthy – ‘fit and proper’ to hold a licence.
+The Council must be satisfied that the drivers it licenses are safe, honest and trustworthy – ‘fit and proper’ to hold a licence.

 Every applicant must have a criminal record check before they can have a licence.
 This is done by asking you to get an enhanced criminal records check from the Disclosure and Barring Service.
 We will also look at your driving licence to see if you have any driving convictions.